 All faculty, staff, and students traveling internationally for Wake Forest University are required to purchase international insurance.
 Such international travel includes studying or teaching abroad; international research, conferences, or site visits; and any other international travel that directly pertains to Wake Forest University and/or which is funded by or through Wake Forest University, including external grant funds processed by Wake Forest.

 The mandatory international insurance available to Wake Forest students (required for students on Reynolda Campus, available to students on the Bowman Gray Campus) is provided by HTH Worldwide.
 Visit the link to the HTH Student Accident and Sickness Insurance Policy to view the policy and what is excluded.
 The HTH policy will not cover expenses in the U.S.A. or your home country (for non-U.S. citizens).
-The HTH price grid for students and HTH price grid for faculty & staff contain information about how much the HTH policy costs, since the cost depends on how long you are abroad.
+The HTH price grid contains information about how much the HTH policy costs, since the cost depends on how long you are abroad.
 Students participating in a WFU-administered undergraduate study abroad program will have the cost of the HTH policy included in their study abroad program or course fee.
 This requirement will be waived for WFU students participating in an Affiliate study abroad program that has insurance coverage equivalent to the HTH policy.

 Wake Forest faculty and staff may choose either the HTH international health insurance or iNext.
 The HTH policy is called HTH Student Accident and Sickness Insurance Policy, but it is available for faculty and staff travelers as well.
 The HTH policy will not cover expenses in the U.S.A. or your home country (for non-U.S. citizens).
 While the HTH policy is more expensive and must be purchased for each overseas trip, it covers 100% of reasonable medical expenses.
 It also includes political security and natural disaster evacuation services.
 Faculty and staff may obtain a printed copy of the policy description in the Center for Global Programs and Studies, 116 Reynolda Hall, or from this link.